vladimir-popov/labyrinth/CODE_CONVENTION.md

    ```c
    enum my_enum
    ```
- - The type aliases should be named in Snake_Case with capital first letters.
  - Structures should be named in snake_case and always have type alias.
 In code, structures should be referenced only by their type aliases:
    ```c